CrossTheRoadElec/Phoenix5-Documentation/source/ch15_WPIDrive.rst

 ===========================

 The stock software frameworks in the FRC control system has several features used by teams.
-To leverage these features, the C++ /Java Phoenix API has two additional classes:
+To leverage these features, the C++ /Java Phoenix API has three additional classes:

 - WPI_TalonFX
 - WPI_TalonSRX